gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.TicketContent.md

 > `optional` **attachments**: [`TicketAsset`](type-alias.TicketAsset.md)[]

-- List of all attachments related to the ticket
+- List of all attachments related to the ticket.

 ***